Emmraan/form-validator/docs/REDIS_SETUP.md

 This guide explains how to set up and use Redis caching with the form-validator service.

+Ensure the Form Validator service is running (e.g., `pnpm dev`) to utilize Redis caching.

 ## 🚀 Quick Start

 ### Without Redis (Default)